blessedsoft/game-highlight-processor/readme.md

 ## NCAA Game Highlights Processor

-Overview

 The NCAA Game Highlights Processor project uses RapidAPI to fetch NCAA game highlights.
 The project runs inside a Docker container and leverages AWS MediaConvert for media file processing.

-File Overview
+# File Overview

-config.py
+- config.py

-Loads environment variables and assigns default values.
+1. Loads environment variables and assigns default values.

-Allows configuration for different environments (development, staging, production).
+2. Allows configuration for different environments (development, staging, production).

-fetch.py
+- fetch.py

-Determines the date and league (NCAA) for fetching highlights.
+1. Determines the date and league (NCAA) for fetching highlights.

-Retrieves highlights via API and stores them as basketball_highlight.json in an S3 bucket.
+2. Retrieves highlights via API and stores them as basketball_highlight.json in an S3 bucket.

-process_one_video.py
+- process_one_video.py

-Reads the JSON file from the S3 bucket.
+1. Reads the JSON file from the S3 bucket.

-Extracts the first video URL and downloads it into memory.
+2. Extracts the first video URL and downloads it into memory.

-Stores the video in the S3 bucket (videos/ folder).
+3. Stores the video in the S3 bucket (videos/ folder).

-Logs the process.
+4. Logs the process.

-mediaconvert_process.py
+- mediaconvert_process.py

-Configures and submits an AWS MediaConvert job.
+1. Configures and submits an AWS MediaConvert job.

-Adjusts codec, resolution, bitrate, and audio settings.
+2. Adjusts codec, resolution, bitrate, and audio settings.

-Saves the processed video in the S3 bucket.
+3. Saves the processed video in the S3 bucket.

-run_all.py
+- run_all.py
 Runs all scripts sequentially, allowing buffer time for execution.

-.env
+- .env
 Stores sensitive environment variables securely.

-Dockerfile
+- Dockerfile
 Defines build instructions for the Docker image.

-Terraform Scripts

-Automates provisioning of AWS resources: S3, IAM roles, ECR, ECS.

-Prerequisites
+## Prerequisites

 1. Create a RapidAPI Account

-Sign up on RapidAPI.
+- Sign up on RapidAPI.

-Use the Sports Highlights API (basic plan is free).
+- Use the Sports Highlights API (basic plan is free).

 2. Verify Installed Dependencies